 The scientists at MITRE used a methodology called “graph analysis” to create visual networks of legal citations.
 The graph analysis enabled us to predict whether a brief would “win” based on how well other briefs performed when they included a particular citation.

 Later, however, we realized the process could be reversed.
 If you were a lawyer responding to the other side’s brief, normally you would have to search laboriously for the right cases to cite using an expensive database.
 But our research suggested that we could build a database with software that would just tell lawyers the best cases to cite.
-All you would need to is feed the other side’s brief into the machine.
+All you would need to do is feed the other side’s brief into the machine.

 Now we didn’t actually construct our research-shortcut machine.
 We would need a mountain of lawyers’ briefs and judicial opinions to make something useful.
 And researchers like us do not have free access to data of that sort – even the government-run database known as PACER charges by the page.